nickjeffrey/npivgraph/README.md

 - Copy the output.txt file to another machine that has graphviz installed, then convert the output.txt file to a PNG image: ```cat output.txt | dot -Tpng -o npiv.png```

 # Sample script output
-Running this perl script will generate a text file containing GraphViZ DOT-code at /tmp/npivgraph.txt, which will look similar to the following.
+Running this perl script will generate a text file containing GraphViz DOT-code at /tmp/npivgraph.txt, which will look similar to the following.
-This DOT-code will then be processed by GraphViz to create a PNG image file.
 ```
 graph npivgraph {
 rankdir=LR